hv-leo/pdi-dropbox-plugin/README.md

 PDI plugin that offers Input and Ouput steps for Dropbox.

 ## Dropbox Input
-The dropbox input step read information from a Dropbox storage account.
+The dropbox input step reads information from a Dropbox storage account.

 ### Fields
 Field  | Description